Holovanivsk: History

 It was a village in the Baltsky Uyezd of the Podolian Governorate of the Russian Empire.

 A local newspaper is published here since March 1932.

-Also spelled Golovanevsk, the village was a shtetl home to thousands of Jews through the 1930s.
+The village was a shtetl home to thousands of Jews through the 1930s.
 Often targeted by pogroms, Jewish residents organized a self-defense militia after an incident on December 18, 1917, in which the Jewish stands of the town marketplace were looted and nine pogromists and civilians were killed in the ethnic violence that followed.

-The Jewish self-defense unit was defeated by White Army forces commanded by Yakov Slashchov on August 4, 1919 when Slashchov’s forces killed 200 Jews in Golovanevsk as retaliation for the militia’s armed opposition.
-In February 1920, retreating White Army forces under Anton Denikin killed 50 Jews at Golovanevsk.
+The Jewish self-defense unit was defeated by White Army forces commanded by Yakov Slashchov on August 4, 1919, when Slashchov’s forces killed 200 Jews in Holovanivs'k as retaliation for the militia’s armed opposition.
+In February 1920, retreating White Army forces under Anton Denikin killed 50 Jews at Holovanivsk.